 Why Does Arizona Law Allow for DUI Charges on Private Property?

 If you are not driving under the influence on public roads, why does Arizona law still make it illegal to be drunk behind the wheel?
 There are two primary reasons.

 First, in many cases, being drunk behind the wheel can still put others at risk even if you are on private property.
 For example, if you drive under the influence in a private gated community, you could still hit another vehicle or possibly even hit a child, cyclist, or pedestrian.
 Since you could be charged with DUI if you were in a neighborhood with publicly maintained roads, it stands to reason that you can still be charged even if the roads are private (don’t forget, you can be charged with virtually all other crimes on private property as well).

 Second, even if you are not driving on public roads, there is a chance that you could drive on public roads.
 For example, let’s say you leave a party at a friend’s house, and you decide to get behind the wheel of your car.
 While you may still be in your friend’s driveway (which is private property) for the moment, as soon as you leave, you will be putting others at risk on Arizona’s public roads.

 Have you been charged with a DUI on private property in Arizona?
 If so, you need to hire an experienced lawyer to represent you.
-To discuss your case with Phoenix DUI defense lawyer Mark Weingart in confidence, call 480-405-7922 or request an appointment online now.
+To discuss your case with Phoenix DUI lawyer Mark Weingart in confidence, call 480-405-7922 or request an appointment online now.